top of page

 NEW LEADERSHIP IN THE SENATE

 Sam believes the Senate needs new leadership that is ethical and supports the core progressive values of the Democratic Party.
 The President of the Senate, Dominick Ruggerio, voted against marriage equality, is pro-life, took thousands of dollars from the NRA, and cast doubt on congressional Democrats’ efforts to impeach Donald Trump.
 While in office, Ruggerio was also arrested for shoplifting condoms and vandalizing a car.
 In the details of these scandals, as well as Ruggerio’s drunk driving and mortgage fraud scandals, Sam has grave concerns about a consistent pattern of abuse of political power for personal gain.
-Sam knows that the movement for new leadership won’t be easy.
-He knows it means taking on a powerful machine, but Sam believes the cause is just, and it will succeed.
-When he was first elected, Sam was one of only two Senators to vote against Ruggerio for President of the Senate.
-In his second term, he was one of nine Senators to oppose Ruggerio in the caucus vote and seven to oppose him on the floor.
+Sam believes we can do better.

 bottom of page